Janna Holmstedt

 In the exhibition at Kulturhuset questions are raised about citizen participation and power structures in regional and urban planning.
 How can non-monetary values be provided for?
 How can social infrastructures be understood?
 And what is the place of public space today?

-Apart from the publication ”Att dela ett samhälle”, several works were presented in the exhibition:
+Several works were presented in the exhibition:

 ”Planners and Players” by Johan Waerndt and Monika Marklinger.

-A new work, "Demonstration", was also produced for the exhibition in relation to Plattan – the much debated public space right outside Kulturhuset.
-Invited guests read from RUFS 2010 live every day and a discussion moderated by Stefan Jonsson ended the exhibition Dec 9.
+A new video work, "Demonstration", was also produced for the exhibition in relation to Plattan – the much debated public space right outside Kulturhuset.

 The exhibition was designed by Anna Högberg and Johan Tirén and funded by the Office of Regional Planning and the Culture Administration within the Stockholm County Council, Sweden.